franchsli/whatsapp_clone_django/README.md

     - Rename sender user field from message.
     - Add the create chats logic.
     - Improve readibility and scalability of consumers.
+    - Make it so the chats name come with the contact that the user has.

+## Improvements

+- Users shouldn't be able to create TWO OR MORE chats with the same user
+- When a user creates a chat it collapse will stay showing.